Kate Middleton News: Kate And Prince William Reveal ‘Exciting’ Plans

 “They’re very much seen as unofficial Brexit ambassadors.”

 Kate and William’s visit to Poland will be a first for the young royals, and Middleton has never made an official trip to Germany.
-Prince William was in Germany in August 2016, only a few weeks after the unexpected Brexit vote that will see Great Britain leave the European Union.
+Prince William was in Germany in August of 2016, only a few weeks after the unexpected Brexit vote that will see Great Britain leave the European Union.

-Yahoo News reports that the Prince was welcomed by a huge crowd who waited in “blazing heat” to catch a glimpse of Britain’s heir to the throne.
-He spoke warmly about the “depth” of the cooperative relationship between the two countries and assured the world that Brexit would not affect that close bond.
+Yahoo News reports that the prince was welcomed by a huge crowd who waited in “blazing heat” to catch a glimpse of Britain’s heir to the throne.
+He spoke warmly about the depth of the cooperative relationship between the two countries and assured the world that Brexit would not affect that close bond.

 Kate and William will do their best for ongoing diplomatic relations during their visit.
 Royal family watchers want to know if the Cambridges will take Prince George and Princess Charlotte with them.
 If the tour is all about charm and unofficial diplomacy, Prince George and Princess Charlotte would be a perfect addition to the mix.